Gary Darnell: Western Michigan

 Darnell was hired in 1997 by Western Michigan University as head coach.
 Inheriting a team that finished 2–9 in 1996, Darnell led a six-game turnaround to 8–3, the largest turnaround among NCAA teams in 1997.
 Western Michigan entered the 1998 season with a seven-game winning streak, the fourth-longest in the nation.
 The 1998 squad finished with a 7–4 overall record.
 In 1999, the Broncos clinched the Mid-American Conference West Division title on their way to a 7–5 overall record.
 The following year, the Broncos repeated as West Division champions with the fourth-best scoring defense in the nation, were ranked as high as 27th in the national polls, and held an eight-game winning streak, the longest at Western Michigan in forty-one years.
-For his efforts, Darnell was named the 2000 Mid-American Conference Coach of the Year.
+For his efforts, Darnell was named the Mid-American Conference Coach of the Year in 2000.

 Following the 2000 season, Darnell became a top candidate for several head coaching positions at BCS conference schools, including Missouri, North Carolina, Rutgers, and Oklahoma State.
 He ultimately signed a five-year extension to remain at WMU.
 Darnell's last four seasons at Western Michigan were less successful, with the team posting a combined 15–31 record and without a winning season.
 Darnell was fired after the 2004 season, and the remaining year left on his contract was bought out by the university.
+He finished his eight-year tenure at Western Michigan with an overall record of 46–46.
 Darnell spent the 2005 season out of coaching.
-His career record at WMU was 46–46.